//

 Signing up for Research Alternatives: What do I have to do?

-First, you must go to a special web site called the Subject Pool (http://pennstate.sona-systems.com/) when you arrive, you will log in using your PSU access ID (e.g.,xyz123) and your regular PSU password.
-Once you initially log in, you will create your SONA account and answer a few short questions.
-You opt to complete the research alternative assignments if you choose “I am over 18, but conscientiously object to participating in research”.
-If you are not 18 years old, please see instruction below under “what if I turn 18 during the semester“.
+First, you must go to a special web site called SONA (http://pennstate.sona-systems.com/) when you arrive, you will log in using your PSU access ID (e.g.,xyz123) and your regular PSU password.
+Once you initially log in, you will be asked to answer some questions, one of which will allow you to opt to complete the alternative assignments instead of participating in research.

-Second, You will use the subject pool website (SONA) to access the research alternative: http://pennstate.sona-systems.com/.
+Second, You will use the SONA website to access the research alternative: http://pennstate.sona-systems.com/.

 Once on the website, click “VIEW AVAILABLE STUDIES” to see the research alternative assignments.